Zhang Juzheng — A Great Reformer, A Powerful Regent, and A Complicated Politician

 Royal Nine-tasselled Crown (Jiu Liu Mian) of Prince of the Ming Dynasty — Shandong Museum (Photo by Dongmaiying)

-But Zhang Juzheng was suppressed for a long time by the current treacherous prime minister, because of his straightforwardness.
+But Zhang Juzheng was suppressed for a long time by the current treacherous prime minister because of his straightforwardness.

 Zhang Juzheng didn't tell anyone what exactly had happened during his trips, but he did change a lot.

-From Prime Minister to the Actual Regent
+From Prime Minister to the Powerful Regent

-Soon, the current emperor passed away, and the new emperor Zhu Yijun, a 9-year-old prince ascended to the throne.
+Soon, the current emperor passed away, and the new emperor Zhu Yijun, a 9-year-old prince, ascended to the throne.

 Dragon Shaped Jade Belt Hook (Dai Gou) of the Ming Dynasty — Xi'an Museum (Photo by Dongmaiying)